 Funding Options for Hearing Aids

-Hearing Aid prices vary depending on the type of hearing aid/s you that would best suit your hearing needs.
+Hearing aid prices vary depending on the type of hearing aid/s you that would best suit your hearing needs.
 Detailed options and associated costs will be explained to you after your audiologist has determined which aids would best suit you and your lifestyle.

-Other costs associated with hearing aids includes;
+Cost associated with ongoing care of hearing aids includes:

-- replaceable parts
+- replacement parts

 - follow-up care